maximilianestrada/forgepractice/README.md

 ### IS117 Webstorm and Github Pages
 ### by keith williams

+To see your website click on the <Settings> menu and scroll to the bottom.

-Follow the instructions at 23:50
+Follow the instructions at 23:50.
+(It deals with using WebStorm to push changes.)